SKTeamLab/P4ward/docs/source/tutorial.rst

    2 C15 -44.378 13.693 21.178 C.ar 1 0S6 0.000
    3 C16 -43.534 14.400 22.020 C.ar 1 0S6 0.000

 All is the same for the ligase ligand, but there are some bond order differences on the receptor ligand.
 It is important to make sure the smiles contains the correct bond orders.
 However, it is okay if the ligands in the mol2 files don't, as long as this does not prevent proper matching.
-This is because only the coordiners of the atoms in the mol2 files will be used for modelling of the protacs later on.
+This is because only the coordinates of the atoms in the mol2 files will be used for modelling of the protacs later on.

 Now we can create a configuration file with the names of the files we just prepared.
 Open a new file which we will call ``config.ini`` with the following contents: